Gina Lollobrigida: Italian screen star dies at 95

 Her first English-language picture - opposite Bogart in John Huston's Beat the Devil - was shot on the Amalfi coast, and was the beginning of a series of starring roles alongside the world's most glamorous men.

 In Crossed Swords it was Flynn; in the Hunchback of Notre Dame, Antony Quinn.
 She realised her celebrity was global when 60,000 turned up to greet her in Argentina.
-They included the country's dashing President, Juan Peron.
+They included the country's dashing president, Juan Peron.

 She won awards for Beautiful But Dangerous - as an orphan opposite one of Italy's finest actors, Vittorio Gassman.
-She played a manipulative circus performer in Trapeze - with Burt Lancaster and Tony Curtis.
+She played a manipulative circus performer in Trapeze, with Burt Lancaster and Tony Curtis.

 She disliked Sinatra, with whom she starred in Never So Few - a wartime romance shot in Myanmar and Thailand.
 He was late on set and got shirty when she complained.
 "Zero sense of humour," she said.